Kissy Suzuki

 Kissy Suzuki is a fictional character introduced in Ian Fleming's 1964 James Bond novel, You Only Live Twice and featured in the 1967 film adaptation played by Mie Hama.

-Despite James Bond's womanizing, Kissy Suzuki (at least the literary version) remains the only character known to the reader who bears a child by him: a son named James Suzuki.
-In the films, Madeleine Swann, played by Léa Seydoux, has a child, Mathilde (Lisa-Dorah Sonnet), by Bond (Daniel Craig) in No Time to Die.
-The treatment of Kissy varies greatly between the novel and the film, where she is never identified by her name, no family name appears in the closing credits and the film ends in the usual Bond-style happy ending.
+Despite James Bond's womanizing, the literary version of Kissy Suzuki remains the only character known who bears a child by Bond: a son named James Suzuki.
+The treatment of Kissy varies greatly between the novel and the film, where she is much less developed as a character compared to within the novel.